probcomp/developer/README.md

 ### Enable development mode

-When you first setup your devlopment environment or if you restart the docker container, you'll need to enable development mode by first uninstalling the conda package.
+When you first setup your development environment or if you restart the docker container, you'll need to enable development mode by first uninstalling the conda package.
 Run `make <REPO_NAME>-dev` to uninstall the conda package and use your local repo instead:

 ```
 make bayeslite-dev